andrakis/node-lithp/README.md

 The runtime library is fairly small, aiming for a very basic but usable set of functions that can implement most algorithms.
-More advanced functionality is provided by additional libraries, such as with Interpreter V2 which has a much expanded runtime library building upon the existing runtime library.
+More advanced functionality is provided by additional libraries, such as with Platform V0 which has a much expanded runtime library building upon the existing runtime library.

 Some functions are provided for readability, such as in an if construct: